 You may miss out on tax savings

 Depending on your employment situation, mortgage interest tax deduction could be the only thing stopping you from falling into a higher tax bracket.
 This means that by paying off your mortgage you could potentially be increasing the amount of tax you need to pay.
 Although this alone shouldn’t be a reason to avoid paying off your mortgage it is something to consider as it will affect your expenses.
+Also, if you find yourself unable to pay such high taxes, you could consider reaching out to any tax resolution services.
+To know more about how they could assist you, you can check for resources like tax-resolution-services-irs-payment-plans and similar others.

 So should you aim to pay off your mortgage?